How Coal Dust Combustion Damages Your Green Sand System — And What to Do About It

 Scabbing, erosion, and expansion defects.
 These are all related to the sand's inability to maintain integrity under thermal stress.
 When the backing sand is pre-heated by coal dust combustion, it has less thermal capacity to absorb the heat of the casting — and the defects follow.

 Blowholes and gas defects.
 The volatile matter in coal dust releases gas.
 If gas generation exceeds the sand's permeability, you get blowholes.
-Foundries with high coal dust addition rates face this trade-off constantly: enough carbon for a good lustrous carbon layer, but too much gas for a clean casting.
+Foundries with high coal dust addition rates face this trade-off constantly: enough carbon to satisfy the conventional recipe, but too much gas for a clean casting.

 Dust and particulate emissions.
 Coal dust is classified as an explosive dust hazard.
 Its combustion releases VOCs (volatile organic compounds) and fine particulate matter.
 For foundries facing CPCB compliance in India or CBAM-related emissions reporting for EU exports, this is an increasingly material concern.